 These days hot cross buns seem to be on sale in the shops almost the whole year round, but I’m a bit old fashioned I suppose and usually prefer to eat them at the traditional time of year.
 Some of the bought ones are really nice, but it’s worth making them at home too.
 Apart from anything else, they smell lovely when they’re baking!

 This recipe is a dual purpose one.
-Originally it was my mother’s recipe for teacakes, but a few simple additions also turned it into a hot cross bun recipe!
+Originally it was my mother’s recipe for teacakes, but a few simple additions also turned it into a hot cross bun recipe.
 We would have eaten plenty of both as children and loved them.
 Nothing’s changed!

 My preference would be to make these with fresh yeast, but as I now live out in the countryside this isn’t always easy to obtain.
 Dried yeast still gives a good result though.
-Large supermarkets with bakeries are usually happy to give you a couple of ounces of fresh yeast for free – just smile and ask nicely at the bakery counter!
-I don’t think I’ve ever actually had to pay for fresh yeast!
+Large supermarkets with bakeries are usually happy to give you a couple of ounces of fresh yeast for free – just ask nicely at the bakery counter!
+I don’t think I’ve ever actually had to pay for fresh yeast.